adambard/learnxinyminutes-docs/julia.html.markdown

 2 >> 1  # => 1  # arithmetic shift right
 2 << 1  # => 4  # logical/arithmetic shift left

-# You can use the bits function to see the binary representation of a number.
+# You can use the bitstring function to see the binary representation of a number.
-bits(12345)
+bitstring(12345)
 # => "0000000000000000000000000000000000000000000000000011000000111001"
-bits(12345.0)
+bitstring(12345.0)
 # => "0100000011001000000111001000000000000000000000000000000000000000"

 # Boolean values are primitives